 How do you fix a long-distance relationship that’s falling apart?

-The fix a long-distance relationship that’s falling apart you need to understand the reason why is falling apart.
+To fix a long-distance relationship that’s falling apart, you need to understand the reason why is falling apart.
 Take some time to yourself to write down the list of things that you believe might be causing the issue.
 Share these things with your long-distance partner.
 Take the time to hear their point of view.
-Together, you can find a way to fix these issues or to end your relationship.
+Together, you can find a way to fix these issues or end your relationship.

 How do you fix a relationship that’s drifting apart?